-The purpose for Ammongas was to test if the patented stripper-absorption process to separate petrol steams into pure petrol and clean air, owned by the company, could also be used to separate biogas into clean methane and pure CO2.
+The purpose for Ammongas was to test if the patented stripper-absorption process to separate petrol vapours into pure petrol and clean air, owned by the company, could also be used to separate biogas into clean methane and pure CO2.

-The plant worked, as expected from day 1.
+The plant worked, as expected from day one.
 Ammongas has since used the plant for tests to optimize various absorptions and regulating methods.
 Here the special ability to handle raw biogas without the normal pre-cleaning of the gas, even with several thousand ppm H2S, was developed.

-In 2014, after several years of investigation and planning the biogas plant from Madsen Bioenergi I/S with upgrading from Ammongas was finally done.
+In 2014, after several years of investigation and planning the biogas plant from Madsen Bioenergi I/S with a biogas upgrading plant from Ammongas was finally done.
 The vision from the Madsen brothers was, and is, to bring green energy to their local community in close cooperation with the local municipality.
 The plant is a large farm plant that gets their plant substance and manure (cattle and pigs) from their own and nearby farms.

 This plant excels in several ways.